paulnovello/Advanced-AI/docs/lecture_notes.md

-You can find the lecture notes for this course on its Moodle's page.
+You can find the lecture notes for this course on its Moodle page.